ULL-prompt-engineering/langchain-mini/README.md

 The current year is 2023.
 ```

 Better.

+### How can I help?
+"Try again.
+Think step by step.
+How many five year periods are in the **current year**?
+Be accurate!"

 Now we  reformulate the original question asking the LLM to think step by step and be accurate.

 ```
 How can I help?
 Try again.
 Think step by step.
 How many five year periods are in the **current year**?
 Be accurate!